EA677698/NESEmu/README.md

-# RemiNESent - NES Emulator
+# RemiNEScent - NES Emulator

-RemiNESent is a software emulator for the Nintendo Entertainment System (NES), a popular 8-bit home video game console from the 1980s.
+RemiNEScent is a software emulator for the Nintendo Entertainment System (NES), a popular 8-bit home video game console from the 1980s.
 This emulator is the NTSC version of the NES.
 There are no current plans to add PAL compatibility.

 ## Dependencies